Mon-Thu 8-18, Fri 8-16 (GMT +2)

 The key to treating patients with advanced prostate cancer is an individualized treatment program.
 The front-line treatment of metastatic prostate cancer always includes medical treatments , most commonly hormone therapy and chemotherapy, or a combination.
 If cancer has metastasized to the bones, a medication to strenghten them is often administered.

 Radiotherapy can be included in treatment with special techniques, even if there are extensive metastases.
-Topical radiotherapy for prostate cancer combined with pharmacotherapy has also proven to be an effective treatment for advanced prostate cancer.
-If remission of prostate cancer is achieved by means of medical treatment and the patient has not received radiation before, we at the Docrates Cancer Center always consider adding localized radiation therapy .
-Irradiating of the prostate may for instance prevent urinary retention later on.
+If remission of prostate cancer is achieved by means of medical treatment, we at the Docrates Cancer Center always consider adding localized radiation therapy.
+This has been shown to be effective in the treatment of advanced prostate cancer.
+Irradiating of the prostate may also prevent urinary retention later on.

 Hormonal treatments and chemotherapy can remain effective for long periods but usually lose their efficacy over time.

 In these situations, the second-line treatment of radionuclide therapy with a radioactive substance (radium or samarium) that targets the bones has been found to be both an effective and safe treatment option when metastases exist only in bone structures.
 The principle in this type of radionuclide therapy is to introduce the radioactive substance to the immediate vicinity of the cancer cells and thus irradiate the cancer cells there.
-This also makes it possible to simultaneously irradiate bone metastases at very different sites of the body.
-Clinical Trials have proven radium-223 radionuclide therapy to be well tolerated and efficient with even further chances of survival.
+Clinical trials have proven radium-223 radionuclide therapy to be well tolerated and efficient.
 Solitary, or a small number of, bone metastases can also be effectively treated with external radiotherapy if necessary.

 In addition to radium and samarium, a new radioactive drug, lutetium-PSMA (also Lu-PSMA) *, has now been discovered.